KardanovIR/waves-book/sections/7-dApp-Examples-and-Recipes/7-5-best-practices.md

 ## Be careful with keys

 In the development of decentralized applications, many operations are performed with the account's key-value storage.
-Keys in the vault are often composite, for example, `voting_12_vote_3MEEsWQtsS5WV2SczdEvipY3Ch5LuSHuLWa`, which can store the vote of the account` 3MEEsWQtsS5WV2SczdEvipY3Ch5LuSHuLWa 'in voting with id.
+Keys in the vault are often composite, for example, `voting_12_vote_3MEEsWQtsS5WV2SczdEvipY3Ch5LuSHuLWa`, which can store the vote of the account `3MEEsWQtsS5WV2SczdEvipY3Ch5LuSHuLWa` in voting with id.
 Formation of a key for such a record in the storage can be implemented in Ride as follows:

 ``` scala
 func keyVoteByAddress (votingId: Int, address: String) = "voting_" + votingId + "_vote_" + address